 Plans and policies

-Parks Canada is updating the current management plan for Elk Island National Park.
-The plan was last updated in 2011.
+Parks Canada is updating the management plan for Elk Island National Park.
 Learn more about the plan review process and opportunities for Indigenous and public involvement.

 What is a management plan?

-A management plan is a public that identifies the park management priorities over the next ten years.
-The plan sets out a long term vision, and objectives for achieving the vision.
+A management plan is a public document that identifies the park management priorities over the next ten years.
+The plan sets out a long term vision, and sets objectives for achieving the vision.